gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     postgresql['listen_address'] = "1.2.3.4"
     postgresql['trust_auth_cidr_addresses'] = ['127.0.0.1/32','1.2.3.4/32']
     postgresql['md5_auth_cidr_addresses'] = ['5.6.7.8/32']
-    # New for 9.4: Set this to be the number of Geo secondary nodes you want
+    # New for 9.4: Set this to be the number of Geo secondary nodes you have
     postgresql['max_replication_slots'] = 1
     # postgresql['max_wal_senders'] = 10
     # postgresql['wal_keep_segments'] = 10